iakashpaul/iakashpaul.github.io/about.md

 layout: single
 author_profile: true
 ---
 Hey there!
-I'm a freelance software developer who also prototypes a lot of electronic projects.
+I'm an ML engineer who also prototypes a lot of electronic products.

-I've built UAVs with cellular control & video-streaming using WebRTC, tele-presence solutions & industrial robots.
-I'm also working on creating EVs, digital assistants & droids with AGI.
-Also focussed on inside-out VR (cardboardVR with Pi+LEAP MOTION).
+I've built UAVs with cellular control & video-streaming using WebRTC, crowdfunded tele-presence solutions & built articulated robots.
+I'm also working on creating EVs, digital assistants & droids(TARS like) with somewhat AGI(whatever that becomes).

-I care & plan on eventually making RISC-V ICs(larger nm though), PV-cells, Li-Ion batteries(metal-foils) & LED panels in India.

-Inter-planetary travel, dragon-esque planes & cliff-diving are things that occupy my mind whenever I go for a run.
+Mulling over inter-planetary travel, dragon-esque planes (look up Kitty Hawk) & cliff-running are things that occupy my mind whenever I go for a run.

 Cheers!